Struggling to make sense of which antivirus software to go for? This article will help you discover which one is best, Avast or Panda.

 Avast is a Czech multinational cybersecurity company, with its headquarters in Prague.
 It has more than 435 million active users and held the second-largest market share among antivirus software companies in April 2020.
 Avast was founded in 1988, and in 2016, acquired competitor AVG for $1.3 billion (GBP £944.1 million).
 With the combination of large-scale antivirus software companies, it is able to research and develop software to stop the most complex threats.

 Of note was its acquisition of AVG in 2016, which allowed Avast and AVGs products to share the best features they each had to offer.
-In late 2020 it was acquired by NortonLifeLock (formerly Symantec), the makers of Norton Antivirus.
+In late 2020 it was acquired by NortonLifeLock (formerly Symantec), the makers of Norton Antivirus, although the deal is subject to regulator approval which is yet to happen.

 Panda Security has more than 30 million users worldwide, operating on a smaller scale than some competitors.
 Having launched in 1998, it is ranked amongst the 500 fastest growing companies in Europe since 1997.
 The company has expanded its focus to advanced cybersecurity services, so you expect its antivirus software to be top-notch.